top of page

 While our staff collectively have a wide range of experience working with and alongside children with additional needs, there are no specialist staff in our setting.
 As previously mentioned, we are committed to ensuring equal opportunity of access to our setting, and as such we are always prepared to seek specialised training where it is felt to be necessary and/or beneficial.

 As an early years provider we are able to access support from various outside agencies to assist us in providing for the children in our care.
-In particular, the FIRST team (West Sussex County Council), can provide us with specific advice and support when requested

 What training are the staff, supporting children with SEND, had or are having?

 Our staff attend training as required by the needs of the children and the setting in general.
 As previously mentioned, we are always willing to seek out training that will enable us to support a child with additional needs more effectively and sympathetically.
-Our SENCo Victoria has had specific training around this, as well as her Masters in Early Childhood Education.

 Being a small nursery that knows and treats children as individuals, we seek training to enhance our knowledge of how best to support our children which is meaningful and specific to that child.